thosgood/this-weeks-finds/markdown/251-300/week300.md

 But suppose we restrict ourselves to abelian groups whose size is some power of a fixed prime p?
 Then we're in business!
-The answer isn't a famous number like π, but it was computed by Philip Hall here:
+The answer isn't a famous number like \pi , but it was computed by Philip Hall here:

 4) Philip Hall, A partition formula connected with Abelian groups, Comment.
 Math.
 Helv.
 11 (1938), 126-129.